Children’s photography isn’t for the faint of heart. I am often told I am brave for taking on the task of children.

-In children photography, especially young children (1-9 years old), there are a few things to keep in mind to run a smooth session.
+Trust me, it isn’t always easy to photograph children, there are a few things to keep in mind to run a smooth session.
 Camera settings, content, perspectives and shooting angles, are fundamental.
 But the right attitude and energy will also take you a long way.
-Be friendly, be quick, be flexible (in more ways than one).
-Once we’ve established a few basic essentials, let’s see how we can put the game’s ‘odds ever in your favor’.

-There are many aspects of a children photography session you cannot possibly foresee (don’t panic!), but it is worth being solid on the ones you can.
+There are many aspects of a children photography session you cannot possibly foresee, but it is worth being solid on the ones you can.
 Let’s start with outfits and props.

 I always spend time prior to a session going back and forth with the families on their outfits.
 That subject alone could be worthy of a whole article, but the gist of it is:

-- if more than one child, 2-3 color tones of colors to thread through for harmony (no 90s complete match)
+- If more than one child, 2-3 color tones of colors to thread through for harmony.

-- a special blanket (grandma knitted or comforting cuddler).
+- A special blanket.
 Posing with a familiar object can make the child feel at ease and create a more personal image with memories

 Sometimes, the ‘reward’ can actually become part of the shoot.
 A beautiful and colorful lollipop, a cupcake with vibrant frosting and sprinkle decorating.